Lightning-Universe/lightning-flash/docs/source/custom_task.rst

 It is recommended to create a :class:`~flash.data.process.Preprocess` object.
 The :class:`~flash.data.process.Preprocess` contains all the processing logic and are similar to ``Callback``.
-The user would override hooks with their processing logic.
+The user has to override hooks with their processing logic.

 .. note::
     As new concepts are being introduced, we strongly encourage the reader to click on :class:`~flash.data.process.Preprocess`